List of Futurama characters: Morbo

 Morbo the Annihilator (voiced by Maurice LaMarche) is the misanthropic alien anchor for √2 News, Entertainment and Earth Invasion Tonight, Good Morning Earth, and other shows on the √2 Television Network.
 Morbo is an advance scout for an upcoming alien invasion and does not bother to be subtle about it, often expressing his contempt and extreme hatred for mankind during live news broadcasts and commenting frequently on his species' extremely violent invasion plans.
 He appears to be using his job to gather information about the human race to aid the planned invasion.
-He is good friends with President Richard Nixon.
+Morbo is good friends with President Richard Nixon.
 His co-host Linda van Schoonhoven seems blissfully dismissive of Morbo's hatred and usually responds with an empty-headed laugh to Morbo's contemptuous outbursts.
 He is married to Mrs. (Fawn) Morbo, a member of his species.

 Linda van Schoonhoven

 Linda van Schoonhoven (voiced by Tress MacNeille) is the co-anchor of √2 News with Morbo.
 She is blissfully unaware of or indifferent to his hatred for humanity, often giggling absentmindedly when he calls for the death of humans.
 Linda joins Leela and her feministas in Into the Wild Green Yonder due to Morbo being treated better than her by the producers with higher pay and more air time.
 In "Benderama", it is revealed that she is a severe alcoholic, which may explain her cheerful and seemingly oblivious demeanor.
 It is also revealed that a contributing cause to her alcoholism is her relationship with her children.

-In Simpsonorama, she is eaten alive by one of the rabbit-shaped creatures that breaks into the studio.
+In the 2014 The Simpsons crossover episode "Simpsorama", she is eaten alive by one of the rabbit-shaped creatures that breaks into the studio.